 Dreamy merriment in the city of dreams

-Have an amazing revelry with colors, music, and a lot of fun at Mumbai Holi parties and events.
-Groove to the tunes of thumping beats at luxurious hotels, partake in rain dance, and soak in the merriment all around.
-Water parks also host Holi events where the unrestrained color spray is sure to take you to childhood days.
+Have an amazing revelry with colors, music, and fun at Mumbai Holi parties and events.
+Groove to the tunes of thumping beats at luxurious hotels, partake in rain dance, and soak in the merriment.
+Water parks also host Holi events where the unrestrained color spray will take you to childhood days.
 Delight in a greener celebration at nature camps if you have planned to travel to Mumbai for Holi.

 12. Purulia, West Bengal